Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 The success of GPTs notwithstanding, we shall now change semantics and perspective to define a new landscape of theories and a novel framework for (re)constructing and understanding quantum theory.
 Henceforth, we shall fully engage the observer and give primacy to his acquisition of fundamentally {\it limited} information from observed systems.
+This will include being more explicit about what general sort of information will be available to the observer even in individual experimental runs.
 Probabilities, on the other hand, can be viewed as secondary and as a consequence of the limited information available to the observer -- although, clearly, probabilities will assume a pivotal role too (after all we want to reconstruct quantum theory).
-In particular, in contrast to `hidden variable' models we shall only speak about information that is accessible to the observer.
-The emphasis will lie on the {\it informational relation between an observer and a system}.